S0NES-zz/100Days/DrumKit/readme.md

 **Tier:** 1-Beginner

-Drum is a wonderful instrument, used for various musical types
+Drum is a wonderful instrument, used for various musical types, so in this challenge i tried to simulate his sound using key events ou mouse click

 ## User Stories